NewEnglandTravelPlanner.com Logo Historic Train Rides in New England

 Summer or winter, take an excursion into the White Mountains on this polished old-time train from a beautifully-maintained station depot in the center of North Conway, NH.
 More...

 Following tracks along the scenic Pemigewasset River from Lincoln NH, the Hobo Railroad takes you through the beauty of Franconia Notch State Park.
+The Winnipesaukee excursion train follows the shores of New Hampshire's largest lake, from Weirs Beach via Meredith to Lakeport and back.
 More...

 This summer and winter outdoors resort just east of Lincoln, New Hampshire, has its own splendid restored narrow-gauge steam locomotive hauling passenger cars on a short back-and-forth run through the resort.
 More...